prithvirajdeshmane/MaxProfitFromStockTrading/README.md

 period of time
 - If stock prices constantly only fall and never rise, the solution provides a negative value to signify the least loss

+Packages:
+There are 2 packages included in the solution files.
+- Package OrthoNSquared contains the non-ideal solution which runs in O(n^2) and O(1) Space
+- Package OrthoN_Space1 contains the IDEAL solution that runs in O(n) time and O(1) Space